 |Global Real Estate||1.4X||3%||6X|

-The Burnaby QGF Fund provides HNW investors an investment option that has a relatively low correlation to traditional benchmarks and the potential to generate double digit returns.
+The Burnaby QGF Fund provides sophisticated HNW investors access to an alternative investment that might otherwise be closed or too heavy an allocation in a diversified portfolio.
+The Fund provides an investment option that has a relatively low correlation to traditional benchmarks and the potential to generate double-digit returns.

 Tail risk is a form of portfolio risk that arises when the possibility that an investment will move more than three standard deviations from the mean is greater than what is shown by a normal distribution.
 Tail risks include events that have a small probability of occurring and occur at the ends of a normal distribution curve.
 The concept of tail risk suggests that the distribution of returns is not normal, but skewed, and has fatter tails.
 The fat tails indicate that there is a probability, which may be small, that an investment will move beyond three standard deviations.
 Tail risk is sometimes defined less strictly, as merely the risk (or probability) of rare events

 - JP Morgan Global Aggregate Bonds Index (Total Returns)

 - Deutsche Bank Global Currency Harvest Index (Total Returns)